vcamapp/docs/en/get-started/setup.md

 4. Open an app that uses a virtual camera, like Zoom or OBS, and check if the avatar is displayed.

 If it doesn't display the avatar, please refer to the [FAQ](../other/faq.md) for troubleshooting.

-## Reinstalling the Plugin

-If the plugin installation fails or the virtual camera does not function correctly, click on "Initial Setup" in the menu and reinstall the plugin.